cmu-delphi/covidcast-indicators/README.md

 - When your stuff works, push your `dev-*` branch to remote for review.
 - Consult with a platform engineer for the remaining production setup needs.
 - Initiate a pull request against the corresponding `deploy-*` branch for your indicator.
-- If your peers and Jenkins likes it then merge it to deploy.
+- If your peers like it and Jenkins approves, deploy your changes by merging the PR.
 - Rejoice!

 ### Starting out